megh2k/BlackJack/README.md

 # BlackJack

-Currently in progress and changing codes from the older version.
-Uploading the files here so that if anything goes wrong, I don't have to start from the beginning.
+Currently in progress and updating codes from the older version.
+Uploading the base files here so there's no need to start from scratch if something goes wrong.